Whatsapp 93132-18122 For Details

 The main exam has 9 papers.
 However, 7 papers are used for ranking.
 And 2 papers are qualifying in nature.
 You have to secure a minimum mark of 25% in Indian Language & English Papers to qualify.

-4. What are the other duties of an IAS officer apart from the task in India?
+4. What are the other international duties of an IAS officer

 Apart from the above-mentioned duties, an IAS officer also has to represent the nation on an International level for negotiation like in UN, WHO, WTO etc.